WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 [tip] **Recommended:** On the Dashboard, go to the **Updates** page. [/tip]

 A *dialog* is a small window that appears in front of the window, but is separate from the main application window.
+To refer to a dialog, use the form *the <code><var>LABEL_NAME</code></var> dialog.*

 **Examples**

 [warning] **Not recommended:** In the **Choose Image** pop-up window, click **Upload**. [/warning]
 [tip] **Recommended:** In the **Choose Image** dialog, click **Upload**. [/tip]

 A *view* or a *pane* is a smaller section that is part of the application window.
 Generally, a view is adjacent to other UI elements and regions, and cannot be hidden, whereas a window is separate and can be hidden.
+To refer to a view, use the form *the <code><var>LABEL_NAME</code></var> view.*

 **Example**